Standard Technical Tracks

 2.9 Biologically inspired processing

-Ocean Observing Platforms, Systems, and Instrumentation
+Ocean Observing Platforms, Systems, and Instrumentation Management

 3.1 Automatic control